 Metal Stairs & Staircases for Industrial Applications

-Our metal stairs are ideal for various industrial applications including mezzanines, conveyor crossovers, construction job site trailers, stair towers, loading dock access, racking or shelving systems, in-plant offices, fire exits and more.
+Our steel stairs are ideal for various industrial applications including mezzanines, conveyor crossovers, construction job site trailers, stair towers, loading dock access, racking or shelving systems, in-plant offices, fire exits and more.
 These durable stairs offer:

 - Easy to assemble construction

 - Strength and stability

 The A-Mezz stairs are designed to meet the building codes of your state.
 IBC code, which is in use in every state, meets and exceed federal OSHA standards.
 This means that following IBC code, you will meet or exceed the OSHA standards, but by following the OSHA standards, you will NOT meet your state stair code.
 If your stairs are accessing an equipment platform or confined space we can design the stairs to meet the appropriate code requirements which often times fall under the OSHA standards and not IBC.
 Ultimately though, the final determination comes down to your local municipalities interpretation of the usage and code.

 We've supplied steel stair systems all across the nation and have worked with many different requirements.
 If PE stamped drawings and/or calculations are required for your stair job they are available at an additional cost.

 Custom applications are no problem for our metal stair systems.
 We can work around space limitations, obstructions like doorways, electrical panels, equipment and more with a custom configuration and specially sized stair landings to achieve the access needed in the space available.

 For our metal stair products required to meet state building codes the most common sizes for tread widths are 36" (for locations with an occupied load of less than 50 people), 44" (required in areas with an occupied load of 50 or more people), and 48" as requested.
 We can also accommodate different stair widths as required.
 OSHA standards allow you to go as low as 24" wide for stair tread width but any width 24" and greater, as long as it complies with the building codes, can be supplied.